 Gregg Museum of Art & Design is NC State’s collecting museum, with more than 35,000 examples of contemporary and historic ceramics, textiles, glass, furniture, photography, paintings, sculptures, folk and outsider art, archaeological artifacts, works on paper, and fashion garments preserved in its permanent collection.
 Frequently-changing exhibitions and interesting programs make every visit special.

 Located in the original 1928 Chancellor’s Residence at 1903 Hillsborough Street (just across from NC State’s famous Memorial Belltower), the Gregg includes period rooms, formal gardens, and a contemporary 15,000 sq. ft. galleries wing.
 All are used as exhibition and programming spaces, and are free and open to students and public alike.

 To schedule tours or class visits, or to make arrangements to use the permanent collection, call 919-515-3503 or visit Gregg.arts.ncsu.edu.
-The Gregg and its surroundings offer a great place to meet, hang out, study, play, or have a picnic in a stimulating environment.
-Wifi is available both outside and indoors.
-Hours are 10am-5pm Tuesday, Wednesday, Friday and Saturday; 10am-9pm Thursday; and 1pm-5pm on Sunday.
-The galleries are closed Mondays.
+Wi-Fi is available both outside and indoors.
+Hours are 10 a.m. – 5 p.m.
+Tuesday through Saturday.
+The galleries are closed Sundays and Mondays.
 Admission is free.

 Price Music Center (PMC)

 Price Music Center (PMC) is the location for the Department of Music and its programs.
 Until 1965, the first Pullen Hall had been the original music building, which, along with many band instruments, pianos, and a music library, was destroyed by a student arsonist.
 Built in 1971, Price Music Center is named to honor Percy Walter (Daddy) Price, the father of today's musical organizations on campus and the University's first music director in 1923.